Category Archives: Northern California Inland

 Section 4: From Keswick Boat Launch to the Shasta Day Use Area.
 This leg fits the rail-to-trail stereotype—basically flat, straight, and homogeneous—as it works its way through riparian shrubs and low trees along the river’s shoreline.
 Trailside placards naming and describing the local flora pop up.
 The monotony is broken by a cool little tunnel, long enough to get pleasantly tingly but never pitch-dark.
 You’re nearing the northern end of the trail, so you may pick up some walkers or casual cyclists coming from the Shasta Use Area campgrounds just ahead of you.

-The bike trail debouches onto a major road at the Shasta Dam Trail Head of the SRT.
-Follow the road to the R, which soon leads to the Shasta Day Use Area, a major complex with campgrounds, bathrooms, and water.
+The bike trail debouches onto a major road (Coram Rd., never signed) at the Shasta Dam Trail Head of the SRT.
+Follow the road to the R, which in 1/4 mi. arrives at the Shasta Day Use Area, a major complex with campgrounds, bathrooms, and water.
+It’s a gathering place for off-road four-wheelers, but they keep to themselves for the most part.

 Shasta Dam